jdutronc/Credit_Risk_Analysis/README.md

 <br>

 - balanced accuracy score is 93%
-- high_risk precision is about 7% only with 91% sensitivity
+- high-risk precision is about 7% only with 91% sensitivity
 - F1 is much higher at 14%
 <br clear="left"/>